 Offered: Fall, Spring (as needed).

-HIST 363 - Internship in Applied History (4-8)

-This independent study places students in organizations appropriate to their studies, such as historical museums and societies, archives, preservation organizations, government agencies, and private businesses.

-Prerequisite: HIST 200; three additional 300-level history courses; minimum overall GPA of 2.75; and a written proposal listing objectives, program of study, and evaluation criteria approved by faculty advisor, faculty supervisor, and department chair.

-Offered: Annually.

 HIST 381 - Workshop: History and the Elementary Education Teacher (1)

 Students visit historic sites and museums around Rhode Island and discuss how to prepare elementary school students for field trips to these sites to enhance the learning experience.